Rory-Sullivan/allen-institute-presentation-20250416/presentation.md

 professionally is not one that I could turn down.

 A little story to finish off my talk.
-A few years ago when I was applying for my first job as a software engineer, my girlfriend, now wife, was doing her master's degree in neuroscience and showed me the Allen Brain Atlas (which she was using in her project).
+A few years ago when I was applying for my first job as a software engineer, my then girlfriend, now wife, was doing her master's degree in neuroscience and showed me the Allen Brain Atlas (which she was using in her project).
 I remember playing with the 3D visualisations of the atlas and thinking how cool it would be to create software like that, something that was totally unthinkable to me at that time.
-Looking back on this time now I have come a long way and hope to make this a reality.
+Looking back on this now I have come a long way and hope to make this a reality.

 **Next slide**

 ## Questions?
-Any more questions for me before we finish up here.
+Thank you for your time, any more questions for me before we finish up here.

-### Notes